elm-city-craftworks/notes.practicingruby.com/_posts/2013-05-14-volume-7-plans.md

 ## Volume 7 Schedule

-There will be 10 issues published in Volume 7, according to the schedule below:
+There will be 10 issues published in Volume 7, released according to the schedule below:

 <pre>
 2013-06-04: Issue 7.1